victoriadrake/chatgptmax/README.md

 Here's are basic usage examples of the `chatgptmax` module.
 This assumes you have an [OpenAI API key set up](/docs/set_up_openai_api_key.md) as an environment variable, `OPENAI_API_KEY`.

+You can also try out `chatgptmax` using the Jupyter notebook provided here.

 ### Clean text with preprocessing

 Suppose you have a file named `sample.txt` with the following content: